hoppinger/react-typescript-fluent-starterkit/src/guidelines.md

 There is a clear barrier between the data that comes from the API, and which has type `any` (the only place where `any` is acceptable), and after parsing, data is guaranteed to have the right structure.

 The API file is also responsible for turning the data into the structure that the state requires.
 We do not expose raw, unprocessed data directly coming from the API without cleaning it up first.
-For example, we will turn an array into a `Map` or an `OrderedMap`, we will group data in categories, flatten data with `flatMap`, and anything else that is needed to protect the main application from the details of how data is fetched.
+For example, we can turn an array into a `Map` or an `OrderedMap`, we will group data in categories, flatten data with `flatMap`, and anything else that is needed to protect the main application from the details of how data is fetched.

+> The format of the data required by the application, and whether or not to use arrays, maps, ordered maps, etc. is very application\-dependent.
+For example\:
+> - if you need to store a series of things that you will only render, then an array is a simple and fast solution;
+> - if you need to find and update items based on their primary key often, then a `Map` is probably the best solution;
+> - if you need to process the whole collection often, with a combination of `map`, `filter`, `reduce`, or `flatMap`, then `Immutable.List` might be a good fit.
+> Make sure to spend a reasonable amount of time analysing the requirements of your application.
+The wrong choice can have significant impact on performance and maintainability, and a refactor can be expensive or might even be postponed indefinitely.

 For example, consider how we could define an API call for getting products by splitting it into:
 * the direct API call, `getRawProducts`, that gives us an array back;